digable1/sourcemap-copy/README.md

-## Move Sources (copy) to publish folder and update Sourcmap references
+## Copy Sources to publish folder and update Sourcmap references

 ### Overview